MAIF/otoroshi/manual/src/main/paradox/integrations/analytics.md

 Each action and request on Otoroshi creates events that can be sent outside of Otoroshi for further usage.
 Those events can be sent using a webhook and/or through a Kafka topic.

+## Elasticsearch

+You can use elastic search to store and retrieve events.
+To do this you have to configure the access to elasticsearch using java system properties or env variable :

+`-Dapp.elastic.url=http://localhost:9200 -Dapp.elastic.user=xxxx -Dapp.elastic.password=xxxx -Dapp.elastic.index=otoroshi-events`

+or

+`ELASTIC_URL=http://localhost:9200 ELASTIC_USER=xxxx ELASTIC_PASSWORD=xxxx ELASTIC_INDEX=otoroshi-events`

 ## WebHooks

 Go to `settings (cog icon) / Danger Zone` and expand the `Analytics settings` section.